mjhanninen/nreplops-tool/notes/parsing-clojure.md

 # Parsing Clojure

 Firstly, our goal is not to fully parse Clojure; you would need a Clojure to do that.
-Instead we want to perform a [lexical analysis][wp:lexan] that sufficient for carrying out the following:
+Instead we want to perform a [lexical analysis][wp:lexan] that is sufficient for carrying out the following:

 - Locate and parse the "template" arguments in the source and allow them to have relatively rich features set (e.g. descriptions, default values, splicing